 Scottish presenter Carol Smillie – 23 December

-Children’s story writer Charles Hamilton – 24 December
+Children’s writer Charles Hamilton – 24 December